MyKell069/Full_Stack_Java_Extended_4_1/qc-study/qc-javascript.md

+# QC Questions on JavaScript

 - What new features did ES6 introduce?
  - What is the difference between var, let, and const keywords?
  - Give the syntax for template literals / string interpolation
  - What’s the difference between a normal function declaration and an arrow function?